China sees 2,641 new coronavirus cases, 143 deaths, as it struggles to slow spread

 “From now on, all those who have returned to Beijing should stay at home or submit to group observation for 14 days after arriving,” Beijing’s virus prevention working group said in a notice cited by the Beijing Daily.

-“Those who refuse to accept home or centralised observation and other prevention and control measures will be held accountable under the law,” it said.
+“Those who refuse to accept home or centralized observation and other prevention and control measures will be held accountable under the law,” it said.

 The number of trade fairs, sports events and industry conferences in China and overseas that have been affected by the spread of the virus continued to increase.